 1. The end of the Cold War did not mark, at least not to this day, the construction of a unified, homogenous and independent from the US supremacy, Pole of International Power among Europe's continental powers.
 On the contrary, the developments in the 90s re-affirmed the hegemonic role of the World's Naval Power (the US) over Europe; a role whose symbolic peak was the invasion in the Federal Republic of Yugoslavia on the 24th of May, 1999.
 This invasion marked the role of the European Allies within the structure of NATO, as it is perceived by some officials in Washington.
-Furthermore, the undermining of a self-reliant perspective of defence (and, consequently, international) policy of specifically.
-The qualitative and quantitative participation in international exercises and missions are the power projection of the national actor, such as the mission of the fleet or the airforce in an operational theatre in a distant region of the world.

-the European Pole of Power that is currently being formulated was the substantial outcome of the agreements in Nice, Istanbul and Ankara, following Britain's intense and well-planned actions.
+Furthermore, the undermining of a self-reliant perspective of defence (and, consequently, international) policy of the European Pole of Power that is currently being formulated was the substantial outcome of the agreements in Nice, Istanbul and Ankara, following Britain's intense and well-planned actions.
 It was through these agreements that the parties interested managed to prevent Europe's progression towards creating its own command structures and developing its own operational capabilities outside the structures of NATO.
 This was, indeed, the fundamental purpose served by Britain's well-known "turn" in 1998: as soon as the possibility to create the ESDP became clear, Britain judged it would be meaningless to oppose it by keeping a distance, and that it would therefore have to play a leading part in order to sway the process and to control its course.
 It must be admitted that Mr. Tony Blair has proven to be a loyal supporter of the traditional British Diplomacy.